SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

     ![BusinessPartners](./images-dsp_modeling_2-create-relationships/DS_BP_Key.png)

-11. Adjust the semantic type of `T_Addresses_<USER_ID>` to `Dimension`
+11. Adjust the semantic type of `T_Addresses` to `Dimension`

 12. Set `ADDRESSID` as key attribute

 13. Save and deploy the entities of E/R Model by clicking the according buttons in the upper left corner.
-Set the technical name to `ER_Sales_<USER_ID>`.
+Set the technical name to `ER_Sales`.
 When saving entities in Datasphere, they are stored as design-time definition.
 Deploying an entity creates a run-time version

   ![Deploy E/R Model](./images-dsp_modeling_2-create-relationships/DS_ER_Deploy.png)